freedomofpress/securedrop-docs/docs/introduction/securedrop_workstation.rst

 Installing additional software on the SecureDrop Workstation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Right now, the project is designed to make the journalist experience
+Right now, the project is designed to make the *Journalist* experience
-easier by combining the functionality of the Journalist Workstation and Secure
+easier by combining the functionality of the *Journalist Workstation* and Secure
 Viewing Station.
 The main focus is making sure that checking SecureDrop is
 easier and faster.